jwkicklighter/dotfiles/README.md

 **NOTE** For the time being, oh-my-zsh will start a zsh session in the middle of the install script.
 Type `exit` to finish linking everything, and then start a new session to see everything linked and ready to go.

+Run `install-pacaur.sh` on Arch systems to get pacaur up and running.

+Run `install-plug.sh` to install Plug for vim.
+Inside of vim or neovim, run `PlugInstall` to install the plugins.

 ## OLD INSTALL METHOD

 ### Link Dotfiles (optional)